 An enriching way to include the arts in STEAM curricula is to promote “creative coding,” a broad field of technology arts in which coding is done for expression rather than function.
 Students in this course will examine computational thinking and coding curricula, and will develop visual, audio, narrative, and multimedia projects exploring a range of programing languages and apps that can be used for coding in schools.
 Advanced users can design and develop visual content with the Processing3 language created for the electronic arts and visual design, or explore circuitry, sound, and robotics with Arduino programming.
 The course is recommended for teachers in the arts, humanities, or STEM areas who wish to implement creative coding in their content areas.
 Previous computer coding experience is not required.

 EDST 498S / EPSE 471A "Outside the Box" with ASD; Teaching Language and Social Skills through Reader's Theatre, Art, and Music (3.0)

 INSTRUCTOR: Monica Lloyd

 Students will develop an understanding of how to assess and work with the strengths of a child diagnosed with ASD to effectively develop language and social skills.
 The course focus is implementing direct skill instruction, modeling, visual concrete expectations and processes though Reader's Theater, artwork and music.
 This is a hands on course.
-Students will work with a group of volunteer students; several being diagnosed with ASD in week 2&3 to implement and evaluate the effectiveness of a Readers Theater performance in developing targeted skills.
-Readers theater will be designed by the students after an assessment of the strengths, interests, learning styles, and identified needs of the children in the volunteer group is completed.
+Students will create, implement and assess the effectiveness of a Readers Theatre performance for targeting direct instruction of social and language skills.
+Student volunteers may be a part of the program when possible.

 EDST 498U / EDST 592A smartEducation: Developing a pedagogy of well-being (3.0)